Thomas More Society: LGBT issues

 In 2013, the Thomas More Society intervened on behalf of five Illinois county clerks who opposed same-sex marriage and sought to block its legalization in Illinois.

 The group represented a former Missouri State University student who claimed that he was expelled from the university's master's degree in counseling program for refusing to counsel same-sex couples.
 The university settled in 2017 with the ex-student for $25,000.

 In May 2022, aided by the Thomas More Society, a former Arconic employee Daniel Snyder filed a federal lawsuit against the company alleging religious discrimination.
 Snyder lost his job at Arconic's Riverdale plant in June 2021 after publicly posting on the company's intranet his objection to using a rainbow to promote Gay Pride Month.
 In August 2024, the U.S. Court of Appeals for the Eighth Circuit dismissed Snyder's appeal.

+In Mirabelli v.
+Bonta, Thomas More Society represented two California teachers and a group of parents challenging school district and state policies that limited disclosure to parents about students' gender identity at school.
+In December 2025, U.S. District Judge Roger Benitez issued a class-wide permanent injunction against the policies.
+The U.S. Court of Appeals for the Ninth Circuit stayed the injunction in January 2026.
+On March 2, 2026, the U.S. Supreme Court, in a 6–3 per curiam ruling on its emergency docket, vacated the Ninth Circuit's stay, holding that the parents were likely to succeed on Free Exercise Clause and Due Process Clause claims.

 Divorce

 In 2020, the society filed an amicus brief in the Nebraska Supreme Court in the case of Dycus v.
 Dycus, urging the court to strike down Nebraska's no-fault divorce law.
 The court upheld the law.